November 17, 2024

 Top of my SiteMap Genealogy section.

-Genealogy Portal honoring my parents
+Genealogy Portal honoring my parents with convergent choices at bottom

 My 2018 idea for the Hub and menu icons as a sort of remote control interface